What Does the Bible Say About Women Cutting Their Hair?

 10. Song of Solomon 4:1 – “Behold, you are beautiful, my love, behold, you are beautiful!
 Your eyes are doves behind your veil.
 Your hair is like a flock of goats leaping down the slopes of Gilead.”
 In this poetic verse, hair is celebrated as part of the beloved’s beauty, suggesting a positive view of physical attributes in the context of love.

-See also What Does the Bible Say About Anger in Marriage?
+See also What Does the Bible Say About Sports?

 These verses, while not directly about women cutting their hair, offer insights into the broader Biblical themes of beauty, modesty, and the value of inner qualities over physical appearance.
 They contribute to understanding the Biblical view that physical attributes, including hair, are part of God’s unique creation, but they should not overshadow the importance of one’s character and relationship with God.